-- 3 & 4 year olds ALL 3 & 4 yr olds are eligible for 15 hours funded entitlement the term after their third birthday. - 3 & 4 year old extended entitlement NOT ALL 3 and 4 year olds are eligible for the 30 hours funded entitlement.
-Parents who meet the eligibility criteria will become eligible for the funding the term after their third birthday and the term after eligibility has been established.
-Providers must then validated parents official 30 hour code from HMRC via The Wizard before they can apply for funding. - 2 year olds NOT ALL 2 year olds are eligible for the 15 hours funded entitlement.
-Children who meet the eligibility criteria will become eligible for the funding the term after their second birthday.
-Parents of all eligible two year olds must show the provider the official confirmation of eligibility letter or 'Golden Ticket' with an eligibility reference number on before the provider can apply for funding using this number.
+3 & 4 year olds - ALL 3 & 4 yr olds are eligible for 15 hours funded entitlement the term after their third birthday.

+3 & 4 year old extended entitlement -NOT ALL 3 and 4 year olds are eligible for the 30 hours funded entitlement parents who meet the eligibility criteria will become eligible for the funding the term after their third birthday and the term after eligibility has been established.
+Eligible parents must have their provider their official 30 hour code from HMRC validated before the provider can apply for funding.

+2 year olds - NOT ALL 2 year olds are eligible for the 15 hours funded entitlement children who meet the eligibility criteria will become eligible for the funding the term after their second birthday.
+Parents of all eligible two year olds must show the provider the official confirmation of eligibility letter before the provider can apply for funding.